GenesisFR/HowToBecomeGoodAtShooters/README.md

 - initial damage and ticks affected by DTA

 #### Pulse
+##### Achille's
+- scales with headshot damage squared if the head is marked and shot
 ##### Banshee
 - the longer you hold the button, the further the confuse wave will go
+- its cooldown is based on the number of targets hit
+- can affect targets 5m above/below the confusion wave
+- also pulses affected targets
 ##### Jammer
 - the longer you hold the button, the wider the disrupt radius will be
+- acts as a sphere so you can disrupt mobs above/below you
 ##### Scanner
 - its effect duration is also affected by skill duration